When it comes to the environment and your travel, sometimes a mile is a mile is a mile.

 But there are also some problems:

-Considerable debate remains on how best to spend the funds — wind farms or tree farms?
+Considerable debate remains on how best to spend the funds: wind farms or tree farms?
 Solar solutions or “manure into methane”?
 Indigenous reforestation or “tree cultures”?
-While tree planting is one of the most popular options for carbon offsets — not to mention one of the easiest for average people to understand — many experts point out that trees only sequester carbon until they die, at which point the carbon will be rereleased into the atmosphere.
+While tree planting is one of the most popular options for carbon offsets—not to mention one of the easiest for average people to understand—many experts point out that trees only sequester carbon until they die, at which point the carbon will be re-released into the atmosphere.
 Other debates center around questions of whether the companies and agencies doing the work are actually delivering on their promises.

 Now at a Booking Site Near You

-Notwithstanding the nascent (and somewhat trendy) nature of the concept, carbon offsetting has reached the mainstream, most prominently on some of the major travel booking sites, including Expedia and Travelocity.
+Carbon offsetting has reached the mainstream, most prominently on some of the major travel booking sites, including Expedia and Travelocity.
 Expedia has a partnership with TerraPass, a for-profit carbon offsetting company; Travelocity has a partnership with The Conservation Fund’s Go Zero program, a nonprofit effort.

 (The issue of whether a nonprofit is better than a commercial company for this type of work is also a divisive issue in the world of general do-gooding; many believe that adding a profit motive to what has typically been “charity work” is the best way to improve and sustain these efforts.
 On the other hand, one obvious upside of using the nonprofit is that you can deduct the expense at tax time.)

-When booking a flight on Expedia, the last screen you see before confirming the purchase of your trip to Knoxville is the option to “Customize your trip to Knoxville,” which includes such “Featured Activities and Services” as the Expedia Flight Protection Plan, an airport lounge pass, a subscription to a glossy travel magazine and, sure enough, the option to “Fly Green with TerraPass,” one of the leading travel carbon-offsetting companies.
+We’ll walk you through an example of how carbon offsets work with Expedia: When booking a flight on Expedia, the last screen you see before confirming the purchase of your trip to Knoxville is the option to “Customize your trip to Knoxville,” which includes such “Featured Activities and Services” as the Expedia Flight Protection Plan, an airport lounge pass, a subscription to a glossy travel magazine and, sure enough, the option to “Fly Green with TerraPass,” one of the leading travel carbon-offsetting companies.

 If you prefer not to mingle your travel booking with your charitable and environmental efforts, or if you want to extend your carbon offsetting donations to other parts of your life, you can visit the Web sites of any number of competing carbon offsetting outfits to calculate your carbon consumption and make your contribution directly.
-See our list of carbon offset companies.
+See our comprehensive list of carbon offset companies.

 Other Ways to Offset Your Environmental Impact While Traveling